Expanding Green Cover through Afforestation in Uttarakhand

 Background of Project

-The Himalayan region that is known to support variety of species of forest, has witnessed several landslides and soil erosion and dried up perennial springs due to forest degradation.
+The Himalayan region that is known to support a variety of species of forest, has witnessed several landslides and soil erosion, and dried up perennial springs due to forest degradation.
 This has caused damage to the agro-economy and has been responsible for loss of livelihood of many.
 With the introduction of afforestation programs, local communities would be provided with subsistence living and would also help to curb down migration caused by a lack of resources.

 The project aims to reforesting mass scale plantation/regeneration in mountain villages.
-To expand the green cover, Van Panchayats (VPs), Common Village Land and Private Land will be taken up and it will primarily cover deforested, degraded and wastelands in VPs and common village land whereas in private land it would be preferred in terraces and barren land.
-The method for increasing the green cover will be primarily the plantation of seedlings raised in nurseries, direct sowing of seed/acorn of selective species and ANR to have options and models.
+To expand the green cover, Van Panchayats (VPs), Common Village Land and Private Lands will be taken up.
+VPs and Common Village lands will consist of be deforested, degraded and wastelands in VPs and common village land.
+Whereas private lands will consist of terraces and barren land.
+The method for increasing the green cover will be the plantation of seedlings raised in nurseries, direct sowing of seed/acorn of selective species, and ANR to have options and models.